kubernetes/enhancements/keps/sig-node/1664-node-ips/README.md

 turn, that means that single-stack IPv6 clusters _won't_ work correctly with external cloud providers.

-When using a legacy cloud provider, the same list of cloud-provider-provided addresses is used as a starting point, but:
+When using a built-in cloud provider, the same list of cloud-provider-provided addresses is used as a starting point, but:

   1. If the user passes `--node-ip IP` to kubelet, and the provided IP